gowthamvarma/javaServletUploadDownload/README.md

 # Java Servlet Upload Download

-This is an Eclipse IDE project used to upload files to server and view list of files on it.
+This is an complete Eclipse IDE project with jars, used to upload files to server and view list of files on it.
 We can view the size of files, download them or delete them.
 It user apache commons io jars and jQuery UI.